Vladislav-Shevtsov/Sort-files-by-pattern/README.md

 python3 mv_to_folder.py /path/to/directory #This command will sort all fasta files according to their name and put them into separate folders

-Note: the script should be executed in same direcrory with fasta files, "./" argument can be used as path for current directory
+Note: the script must be run in same direcrory with fasta files, "./" argument can be used as path for current directory

 Written by Shevtsov V.

 #For any questions please open issue on github or email me at xatabadich(at)gmail.com

-Note: script must be run in the same directory where files located.